 (iii) a financial institution prescribed in terms of Regulations made for the purposes of this paragraph.

-(b) A financial sector regulator may not declare a person not to be a significant owner of a specific financial institution, and may not give its concurrence in terms of paragraph (a) to such a declaration, unless the financial sector regulator is satisfied that the declaration will not prejudice the achievement of its objective and that it is not necessary to apply the requirements of this Chapter to the person.
+(b) A financial sector regulator may not declare a person not to be a significant owner of a specific financial institution, and may not give its concurrence in terms of paragraph (a) to such a declaration, unless the financial sector regulator is satisfied that the declaration will not prejudice the achievement of the financial sector regulator’s objective as set out in either section 33 or 57, and that it is not necessary to apply the requirements of this Chapter to the person.

 (c) A financial sector regulator may, with the concurrence of the other financial sector regulator, revoke a declaration that it made in terms of paragraph (a).